You are hereHome | Arctic National Wildlife Refuge

-At 19 million acres, the Arctic National Wildlife Refuge is the largest land-based unit of the National Wildlife Refuge System.
-It is also one of the last intact landscapes in America.
+At more than 19 million acres, the Arctic National Wildlife Refuge is the crown jewel of the National Wildlife Refuge System.
+It is also one of the last intact landscapes in America, and home to 37 species of land mammals, eight marine mammals, 42 fish species and more than 200 migratory bird species.
 Established in 1960 to protect its extraordinary wildlife, wilderness and recreational qualities, the Arctic Refuge is a place where natural processes remain mostly uninfluenced by humans.

-But for all its unique beauty, the Arctic Refuge is under assault.
-The oil industry and its political allies continue to launch attacks to open this national treasure to destructive oil and gas drilling, while climate change threatens to disrupt its habitats faster than wildlife can adapt.
+But for all its unique beauty and importance for wildlife, the Arctic Refuge is under assault.
+The oil industry and its political allies continue to launch attacks to open this national treasure to destructive oil drilling, while climate change threatens to disrupt its habitats faster than wildlife can adapt.
 Defenders of Wildlife is committed to protecting the Arctic Refuge and the wildlife that calls this remarkable place home.

 New Conservation Plan for the Arctic Refuge

 In January 2015, the U.S. Fish and Wildlife Service released the final comprehensive conservation plan (CCP) for the Arctic National Wildlife Refuge.
 This long-term plan will guide all aspects of the refuge’s management.
 The final plan recommends that the refuge's coastal plain be federally designated as wilderness based on its extraordinary wilderness values and pristine conditions.
 This landmark decision gives the highest level of protection for this biological jewel of the Arctic.
 Defenders of Wildlife applauds the administration's recommendation and calls upon Congress to formalize these wilderness designations.

 The Arctic National Wildlife Refuge is at ground zero for climate change impacts.
 What does that mean for the array of specialized mammals who call the refuge home?